Study Finds Vaccine Science Outreach Only Reinforced Myths

 It's a complete surprise to me how *much* dishonesty arose over th

+I'm not surprised he didn't have any references or make any attempt to support "a causes b" because that's not actually in Damore's document.
+Instead, he wrote (paraphrased) "a might be a contributing factor in b".
+And frankly, it's a stretch to assume that if a and b are both true (something yo

-More complicated that ignorance or "psychology" (Score:2)
+More complicated that ignorance or "psychology" (Score:3, Insightful)

 People just have to believe in something (Score:2)